 Double Knitting Vs Brioche

-Brioche and double knitting are similar in the way of thickness, but not much else.
+Brioche and double knitting are similar in thickness, but little else.

-- Brioche knitting is a unique fabric appearing similar to ribbing.
+- Brioche knitting is a unique fabric like ribbing

 - Double knitting looks like stockinette on both sides.